Frequently Asked Questions

 Below you will find a few frequently asked questions.
 If you do not find what you are looking for here or need special assistance or request, feel free to contact us at WAGOVCUP@GMAIL.COM

-Where can I see a copy of the rules and regulations?
+Where can I see a copy of the event’s rules and regulations?

 What are the competition divisions?

-We plan to have to the following divisions:
+We plan to have to the following divisions for 2021’s event:

 – Color Belt Sparring

-All Black Belt Sparring for 10-11, 12-14, 15-17, 18-32 will be considered World Class and use Daedo Electronic Chest Guard System and Electronic Head Gear.
-Athletes will need to provide their own Electronic Foot Protector and Heel Sensor (Gen 1 and not Gen 2).
-Black Belt sparring in these divisions will only be available in World Class Division for this year’s event.
+All Red Belt and Black Belt Sparring use Daedo Electronic Chest Guard System and select divisions will use Electronic Head Gear.
+Athletes will need to provide their own Electronic Foot Protector and Heel Sensor Gen 2.

 What guidelines will be used for judging?

 All judging will follow Washington State Governor’s Cup Rules and Regulations.
-USAT rules will be used for 10-11, 12-14, 15-17 and 18-35 year old black belt sparring divisions.
+Modified USAT rules and rounds will be used for black belt sparring divisions.
 Copy of rules and regulations can be found at: https://wagovcup.wordpress.com/resources/

 What is the required uniform to participate?

-Any Taekwondo V-Neck Uniform in any color is acceptable for color belts.
-For black belt 10-11, 12-14, 15-17 and 18-35 sparring competitors white uniform with black v-neck is required.
-For black belt 10-11, 12-14, 15-17, 18-35 world class poomsae competitors appropriate WTF assigned poomsae uniform is required.
+Any Taekwondo V-Neck Uniform in any color is acceptable for color belt divisions only.
+For black belt sparring competitors proper taekwondo white uniform with black v-neck or poom v-neck option for 14 and under is required.
+For black belt poomsae athletes they may wear white uniform with black v-neck or poom v-neck option for 14 and under or WT style poomsae uniforms.
 No offensive material allowed.
 Tournament Committee reserves right to ask competitor to change.
 Must have proper working and undamaged gear.
+Refusal to adhere to tournament committee decision may result in disqualification and removal from event without refund.

 What is coach / master / VIP dress code?